10 Most Common WordPress Login Issues (How to Fix Them)

 You can easily fix this problem.
 Access your website through an FTP client.

-Next, go ahead and delete the .htaccess file from your website.
+Next, delete the .htaccess file from your website.

 Once you are done, log in to your WordPress site.
-If you succeeded, it simply means that your .htaccess file stopped you from logging into WordPress.
+If you succeeded, it simply means your .htaccess file prevented you from logging in to WordPress.

 The WordPress login page is the gatekeeper to your website.
 Very often, it’s the only hurdle to accessing the WordPress dashboard.